-Macroeconomic Analysis and Forecasting
+Macroeconomic Forecasts and Analysis

-The sector focuses on the development of models/tools for macroeconomic analysis of the Cypriot economy and forecasting economic indicators.
+The sector focuses on the development of models/tools for macroeconomic analysis of the Cypriot economy and the construction of forecasts for macroeconomic indicators, both at the aggregate and sectoral level.
+Details about the methodologies employed for macroeconomic analysis and forecasting are published in the Economic Analysis/Policy Papers series of the Centre.